How To Crochet A Zigzag Bag

 Finished kitty brooch.

 Whilst I was sewing lots of felt bits recently, I had a thought that it would be nice to share how I do it.
 It doesn’t happen often.
-Some kitty cats I made were quite popular so I decided to use my design to show you how to make a brooch.
+Some sewn felt kitty cats I made were quite popular, so I decided to use my design to show you how to make a brooch.
 Sewing felt is great, no fraying edges to worry about, it’s versatile and quite sturdy.

-Paper and pen/pencil.
+• Paper and pen/pencil.

-Scissors.
+• Scissors.

-Felt (or thickish fabric).
+• Felt fabric (or other thickish fabric).

-Buttons for eyes.
+• Buttons for kitty’s eyes.

-Embroidery thread (or normal sewing thread doubled up).
+• Embroidery thread (or normal sewing thread doubled up).

-A small amount of polyfibre fill.
+• A small amount of polyfibre fill.

-Brooch back, keyring or ribbon.
+• Brooch back, keyring or 15cm length of ribbon.

 basic template

 Draw out the design of your choice: cat, dog, fish, fruit, flower, blah blah.
 Cut it out.
 A tip here is to go slightly bigger than you want the finished item to be.
-The finished thing will work up slightly smaller.
-Keep shaping to a minimum too, you don’t want to give yourself the headache of awkward corners, or thin poky-out bits.
-Simple is key.
+The finished thing will work up slightly smaller than you expect.

 getting pieces ready